eeb/dropwizard-mongo/README.md

 *dropwizard-mongo is a set of factories and health checks to be used with [dropwizard](http://dropwizard.github.io/dropwizard/) for connecting to MongoDB.*

+### Disclaimer
+This project is brand new, so I have a lot of additional work to support the multiple options that can be passed to the MongoClient and DB objects.

 Usage
 -----